Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/4-lets-draw-a-point.md

 The first line of the shader defines the version of the GLSL we are using that is 3.00 es, here es stands for Embedded Systems<sup>1</sup>.

-The next line defines the `main` function which serves as the entry point for the program
+The next line defines the `main` function which serves as the entry point for the shader, similar to what we have in C/C++.

 Then we initialize the `gl_Position`.
 It is a built-in variable available in the WebGL vertex shader.
 It is the responsibility of the vertex shader to assign a value to `gl_Position` , and this value represents the position of the vertex.

 Now you would have a question that, ok fine we have predefined variables in other languages as well but what is that `vec4`?
 We have never seen it.

 To answer that let's see the core purpose of GLSL.
-GLSL is designed to render high performance graphics, and in CG vectors are so indispensable that we have specialized data types for them, and  `vec4` is one of them representing a 4 dimensional vector.
+GLSL is designed to render high performance graphics, and in CG, vectors are so indispensable that we have specialized data types for them, and  `vec4` is one of them representing a 4 dimensional vector.
 These data types also have constructors and hence can be invoked to create vector values by directly providing their components.
 For example, `vec4(0, 0, 0, 1)` creates a 4D vector.
 There are other such data types as well for example `mat2x2`, `sampler_2d` etc. we will see them in later chapters.

-One thing that might bother you, is why we need **4D vector** to describe a position in a 3D world?
+One more thing that might bother you, is why we need **4D vector** to describe a position in a 3D world?
 These 4D coordinates are called **homogeneous coordinates**.
 In this representation, the first three components represent the usual `x, y, z` coordinates, and the fourth component is called `w`.

 For the time being, you can simply understand that the 4D vector `(x, y, z, w)` represents the 3D point
-`(x / w, y / w, z / w)`.

-This way of representing points is called **homogeneous coordinates**, and we’ll have a full discussion about it in later chapters.
+`(x / w, y / w, z / w)`, we’ll have a full discussion about it in later chapters.
 For now, just remember that the presence of the `w` component allows us to express transformations in a more general and unified way.

+**NOTE: The origin lies at the center of the canvas hence the point `(0,0,0)` means the center of the canvas.**

-After this we have another predefined variable `gl_PointSize` whose default value is 1 and it means that the size of the point will be having a size of 1px and in this line we are setting it to 30px.
+After this we have another predefined variable `gl_PointSize` whose default value is 1 which  means that the size of the point will be 1px, and in this line we are setting it to 30px.

 **Fragment Shader**:
 ```JS